 What’s nice about the two frameworks is that they complement one another very well.
 In this section, we’ll start with an overview of some of the similarities and differences and then dig into specific Project Management processes and related concepts, examining where they overlap.

 The PMBOK Guide/PMP exam and ITIL books, exams, and certifications were created at around the same time (as shown below).
 Over the years, each framework has become the most well-known international best practice framework on their respective topics.
-More than one million people globally have obtained their PMP certification, and similarly, over one million people hold one or more ITIL certifications.
+More than one million people globally have obtained their PMP certification, and similarly, over one million people hold one or more ITIL certification.

 Both frameworks also share the following characteristics: